WombatFromHell/OriginSteamOverlayLauncher/OriginSteamOverlayLauncher/README.md

 =====
 **IMPORTANT: (As of v1.02) It is possible to run both the Origin overlay and the Steam overlay together, but it can be a potential cause of crashes if you have another overlay like Afterburner/RTSS on top of it.
 You have been warned!**

+(As of v1.04) OSOL now supports running a command before the launcher starts as well as after the game exits (before OSOL closes).
+Simply fill in the "PreLaunchExec" and "PostGameExec" options in the INI with a valid path to an executable of your choosing.
+This could be used, for example, to temporarily stop and restart the "AMD External Events Utility" service or some other problematic system service via a script before/after launching a game that requires it be disabled for overlay hooking to function properly.

 If you wish to use additional arguments with your game executable you should edit the "OriginSteamOverlayLauncher.ini", and change the setting "GameArgs" to whatever command line options are necessary.
 This setting is created after running OSOL and choosing your paths.

-(As of v1.02) If you run into any games that don't launch properly by default, either because of overlay problems or just not launching at all via OSOL, you can edit the "OriginSteamOverlayLauncher.ini" after setting your paths and change the "LauncherMode" setting to "LauncherOnly" (no quotes).

 (As of v1.03) OSOL now supports launcher URLs (like Battle.net and Origin), if you wish to use this feature you'll need to do the following:
 * Place "OriginSteamOverlayLauncher.exe" in the directory of the game you wish to launch.